 The evergreen IT model is supposed to make upgrades less painful for IT while providing a more modern experience for end users, but many IT teams are still wary of how this change will affect their processes.
 With many organisations pledging to migrate to Windows 10 this year, it’s time to explore the challenges—and benefits—of evergreen.

-Is Migrating to Windows 10 Really That Bad?
+Is Migrating to Evergreen IT, like Windows 10, Really That Bad?

 Recently, a member of an IT team at a large financial organisation shared her frustration with me over reimaging their latest delivery of new laptops.
 Their team was downgrading the shipped version of Windows 10 to their current Windows 7 build.